-juniper,) is an ordinary malt spirit, distilled a second time with the addition of juniperberries.
-You remember the juniper-tree, that grows in the shrubbery, and the small purple berry it bears?
+Mother.
+Gin, or geneva, (from geniévre juniper,) is an ordinary malt spirit, distilled the second time, with the addition of juniper berries.
+You remember the juniper tree that grows in the shrubbery, and the small purple berry it bears.

-HELEN.
-Yes; I have often squeezed the berries, to extract their perfume.
+Helen.
+Yes, certainly: I have often observed the berries, and squeezed them, to extract their perfume.

-LOUISA.
-What spirit is that which papa so often mentions?
+Louisu.
+What spirit is that papa so often mentions?

-HELEN.
+Helen.
 You mean arrack, I suppose.

-LOUISA.
+Louisa.
 Yes, I do.
 From what is it procured, mother?

-MOTHER.
-Arrack is procured by distillation from a vegetable juice, called toddy, which flows by incision from the cocoa-nut tree.
-In Batavia, I believe, the same name is given to a spirit distilled from a mixture of rice, sugar, and water.
+Mother.
+Arrack is procured by distillation, from a vegetable juice, called toddy, which flows by incision from the cocoanut tree.
+In Batavia, I believe, the same name is given to a spirit, distilled from a mixture of rice, sugar, and water.
 The way of procuring toddy is curious, and will amuse you.